- University of Virginia School of Law, J.D., 1982

-- Serving as outside counsel to Worthington Industries, Inc. in connection with its acquisition of more than 12 significant businesses during a five-year period, including:
+- Serving as outside counsel to Worthington Industries, Inc. in connection with its acquisition of six significant businesses during a five-year period, including:

 The acquisition, effective as of January 15, 2016, by its Pressure Cylinders operating segment of the net assets of NetBraze LLC, in an asset purchase transaction

 - The acquisition, on January 16, 2015, by its Steel Processing operating segment of the net assets of Rome Strip Steel Company, Inc., in an asset purchase transaction

 - Serving as outside counsel to Park National Corporation in a variety of public company capital raising matters, including: